antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 the layout page to conditionally omit the Contact specific content.

 Below is the modified version of `HomeController.cs` file that contains the condition for the Contact method.

+The following code block contains the contents of `HomeController.cs`.
+This shows how you can make the `Contact` method conditional based on the value of `EnableContactPage`.

 ```
 using System;